cortex-js/compute-engine/src/docs/guide-expressions.md

 Unlike the plain data types used by JSON, Boxed Expressions allow an IDE, such as VSCode Studio, to provide suitable hints in the editor, and to check that the correct functions and properties are used, particularly when using TypeScript.

+Boxed Expression can be created from a LaTeX string or from a raw MathJSON expression.

 ## Boxing